 i-Series - Features

-Automation and Remote Operation/Monitoring that Encourage a New Working Style
+Automation and Remote Operation/Monitoring Encourage a New Style of Work

-With FlowPilot, mobile phase monitoring, and other functions, that engineered by Analytical Intelligence, and LabSolutions™ Direct can provide an automated workflow together with remote operation and monitoring from instrument startup to analysis completion.
+Analytical Intelligence functions, such as FlowPilot and mobile phase monitoring, and LabSolutions™ Direct can provide an automated workflow together with remote operation and monitoring from instrument startup to analysis completion.

 Using Networks for More Improvements in Work Efficiency